saschazelzer/saschazelzer.github.com/_posts/2012-04-15-osgi-lite-for-c++.md

 [another blog post](http://www.osgi.org/blog/2011/04/osgi-lite_05.html "OSGi Lite") from Peter Kriens about it).
 It essentially is a service registry (like specified in the OSGi specs) without an OSGi framework, especially without the module layer.
 A Java project based on this idea has been created by Karl Pauls, called [PojoSR][pojosr] (Pojo Service Registry).
-You might also might interest in these slides: [PojoSR or (OSGi) uServices for the rest of us](http://www.slideshare.net/OSGiUsers/pojosr-or-osgi-services-for-the-rest-of-us).
+You might also be interested in these slides: [PojoSR or (OSGi) uServices for the rest of us](http://www.slideshare.net/OSGiUsers/pojosr-or-osgi-services-for-the-rest-of-us).

 By not requireing a running (OSGi) framework, the OSGi service layer can now be put to good use in existing projects step-by-step.
 After having converted direct method calls between Jar files to a service model, the migration to a full